eizoflexscan/docker-r-shiny/readme.md

 ```

 #### Step 10:Expose the Shiny proxy port
 Associate the 3838 specified port to enable networking between the running process inside the container and the outside world (i.e. the host).
+Less than 10 seconds later, you can point your browser to http://localhost:8080 and use your Shiny apps!
+To be corrected....!!!!
 ```
 EXPOSE 3838
 ```